 One key component of the knee and ankle supports that you’ll find for soccer is that metal framing is often avoided.
 Even hard PVC structures can be difficult to find.
 This is because of the nature of the sport.
 If you’re sliding into a tackle, a metal brace could cause a lot of damage to an opposing player.

-- 5 Personal Reviews of the Best Knee and Ankle Supports
+Personal Reviews of the Best Soccer Knee Supports

 Why Are Knee Supports Necessary When Playing Soccer?